-About the Geoprisims Mini-Lesson Project
+About the GeoPRISMIS Mini-Lesson Project

 The GeoPRISMS Office and several members of the GeoPRISMS Education Advisory Committee (GEAC) have been funded by the NSF TUES Program (Division of Undergraduate Education) to prepare the next generation of MARGINS mini-lessons, specifically to integrate a decade of successful MARGINS research into upper level undergraduate geoscience curriculum.
 This project brings together present and former members of GEAC (and its MARGINS predecessor, MEAC), other prominent scientists from the MARGINS community, as well as curriculum experts from On the Cutting Edge, a community of geoscience faculty dedicated to improving teaching and student learning.
 This integration of leading scientists and curriculum experts will produce high quality science curricula informed by current educational research and practices.
 The resulting Mini-Lessons bring data from all four MARGINS Initiatives to the undergraduate classroom.

 - Phase I - summarizing the relevant highlights of the decade of MARGINS science, identifying gaps in the existing MARGINS mini-lesson collection, and designing additional mini-lessons to provide a more coherent and complete collection.
 This effort will take place via a series of webinars, a virtual workshop, and additional electronic interaction.

 - Phase 2 - designing and implementing an assessment plan for the mini-lessons, as well as placing the mini-lessons into multiple course frameworks to form coherent course segments.
 An assessment consultant will lead the assessment effort during a face-to-face workshop.
 Participants will then test the curriculum at their home institutions during that academic year.